 German: Drittstaat

 A residence title entitles people from abroad to enter and reside in Germany.
-Residence titels may be granted in the form of a visa, residence permit, an EU Blue Card, a settlement permit, or a permanent EC residence permit.
+Residence titels may be granted in the form of a visa, residence permit, an EU Blue Card, a settlement permit, or a permanent EU residence permit.